Saint Damien of Molokai (Joseph de Veuster)

 Saint Augustine was one of the most intelligent men who ever lived.
 Even though he was raised in a Christian home by his mother, Saint Monica, he spent much of his life doing wicked deeds.
 Augustine was searching for the truth, but made all sorts of wrong choices.
 His mother prayed daily for her son to turn his heart to Jesus and His Church.

 One day, Augustine felt God was calling him to read from the Bible in Romans, Chapter 13.
-There, Saint Paul tells us to stop living immoral lives and to live like Jesus.
+There, Saint Paul tells us to stop living sinful lives and to live like Jesus.
 Augustine came to see how evil his life had become; he felt very sad and ashamed.
 He confessed his sins and began a new life.

 Augustine was later ordained a priest and a bishop and is a very famous Catholic writer who taught many people how to love God.
 Saint Augustine is one of the greatest saints who ever lived.